High Level Commentary

 -The $1.9 trillion American Rescue Plan passed in March 2021.
 This plan included $1,400 direct payments to most Americans and extended additional unemployment benefits through the summer.

-The U.S. federal debt stands at over $31 trillion, and is expected to continue to grow for the foreseeable future.
+The U.S. federal debt stands at $38 trillion, and is expected to continue to grow for the foreseeable future.
 Although current interest rates remain low, future inflation could cause rates to rise, and this would cause sharply higher debt service costs.
 This is clearly a headwind on a longer-term basis.

 For more detail see: